AutumnFloof/HL-Modding-Guide/README.md

 Use a blank template as we won't actually be using anything in the scene
 ![AppScreenshot](https://github.com/AutumnFloof/HL-Modding-Guide/blob/main/Img/3.png)

 Finally, under project settings ensure you have no starter content selected.
-Name your project, and create project
+Name your project `Phoenix`, and create project
 ![](https://github.com/AutumnFloof/HL-Modding-Guide/blob/main/Img/4.png)

 ## Configuring Unreal Engine